Airlines of Africa: Safety

 As of 1998, the International Civil Aviation Organization ranked Africa and Latin America as the world regions with the least safe air transportation networks.
-The African civil aviation network has undercapitalized infrastructure.
+The African civil aviation network had undercapitalized infrastructure.
 As of 1998, Africa's air traffic control systems were not as developed as ATC systems in other parts of the world; Ben R. Guttery says that the lack of air traffic in Africa compensates for the underdeveloped ATC system.
 Also, compared to larger airfields, smaller airfields are less likely to have hard-surfaced runways.
 Guttery said in 1998 that major African airports "are virtually indistinguishable from those in developed countries."
 He also said in 1998 that "Airport security issues continue to be a problem, but they are being addressed."

-By 2005, about 25% of aircraft crashes in the world occurred in Africa, while African flights are 5% of worldwide airline traffic.
+By 2005, about 25% of aircraft crashes in the world occurred in Africa, while African flights were 5% of worldwide airline traffic.
 The Wall Street Journal stated that "For decades, African aviation has suffered from antiquated planes, crumbling airports, broken equipment and poorly trained pilots" and that Africa had a "widespread neglect that makes this continent's skies the most dangerous in the world."
 The WSJ stated that a lack of enforcement of minimal safety standards by governments due to a lack of power or dishonesty is "the broadest reason for the dismal safety record".

+Aviation columnist Patrick Smith, in a 2013 book, stated that major air carriers in Africa had far safer operations than smaller carriers.

 By 2020 however, African aviation had improved safety to the point that flying in Africa is safer than the global average with respect to accidents per million flights.